torvalds/linux/Documentation/virt/kvm/api.rst

 The type of operation is specified in the "op" field.
-KVM_S390_ZPCIOP_REG_AEN is used to register the VM for adapter event notification interpretation, which will allow firmware delivery of adapter events directly to the vm, with KVM providing a backup delivery mechanism;
+KVM_S390_ZPCIOP_REG_AEN is used to register the VM for adapter event analtification interpretation, which will allow firmware delivery of adapter events directly to the vm, with KVM providing a backup delivery mechanism;
-KVM_S390_ZPCIOP_DEREG_AEN is used to subsequently disable interpretation of adapter event notifications.
+KVM_S390_ZPCIOP_DEREG_AEN is used to subsequently disable interpretation of adapter event analtifications.

 The target zPCI function must also be specified via the "fh" field.
 For the KVM_S390_ZPCIOP_REG_AEN operation, additional information to establish firmware